-- 1 Vegetables and fruits are now separate components at lunch/supper and snack; vegetables and fruits are combined at breakfast. - 2 Juice (100%, pasteurized) is limited to once per day. - 3 Eat at least one whole grain-rich serving per day across all eating occasions. - 4 Ounce equivalents are used to determine the amount of creditable grains (October 1, 2021). - 5 Grain based desserts are no longer allowed. - 6 Meat and meat alternates may be served in place of the entire grains component at breakfast a maximum of three times per week. - 7 Tofu (firm or extra firm) counts as a meat alternate. - 8 Serve breakfast cereals and yogurts within required sugar limits (cereals are no more than 6 grams per dry ounce and yogurts no more than 23 grams per 6 ounce).
+- 1 Vegetables and fruits are now separate components at lunch/ supper and snack; vegetables and fruits are combined at breakfast. - 2 Juice (100%, pasteurized) is limited to once per day. - 3 Eat at least one whole grain-rich serving per day across all eating occasions. - 4 Ounce equivalents are used to determine the amount of creditable grains (October 1, 2021). - 5 Grain-based desserts are no longer allowed. - 6 Meat and meat alternates may be served in place of the entire grains component at breakfast a maximum of three times per week. - 7 Tofu (firm or extra firm) counts as a meat alternate. - Serve breakfast cereals and yogurts within required sugar limits (cereals are no more than 6 grams per dry ounce and yogurts no more than 23 grams per 6 ounces).
+Starting on October 1, 2025, the limits will update to no more than 6 grams of added sugar per dry ounce for cereals and no more than 12 grams of added sugars per 6 ounces for yogurts.